StartTheShift/celerymonitor/README.md

 ### Monitor

-The monitor is configured through several command arguments, this should be running continuously

-The options are as follows:
+The celerymonitor application continuously monitors the celery events channel, and should always be running. celerymonitor is configured through several command arguments, the options are as follows:

   * horizon (default 300): how much time (in seconds) to include in the output file
   * host (default localhost): redis host to connect to
   * interval (default 60): how often (in seconds) to output data